1 Introduction

 1.4 Beyond the multiplicative theory

 The library does not stop at the multiplicative theorems.
-Four further layers, each with its own chapter, extend the development across classical entropy theory, symbolic dynamics, dimension theory, and smooth examples.
+Several further layers, each with its own chapter, extend the development across suspension flows, classical entropy theory, symbolic dynamics, dimension theory, smooth examples, Pesin’s entropy formula, cohomological rigidity, and the descriptive set theory underpinning the singular filtration.

 Like the headline theorems, every result in these layers is formalized sorry-free and passes the same guarded axiom audit.
-The blueprint documents these principal chains rather than every module of the library; some supporting material (for instance the singular-filtration measurability layer) is not given a chapter of its own.
+The blueprint documents these principal chains rather than every module of the library.

 1.5 A finite-dimensional quantum-information layer